Shiro-Kuro/Gaianet-AI/README.md

 * Chatting with the AI agent tied to the domain you've joined.

 ## 1. System Requirements
-To run a Gaia node with the **Qwen2 0.5B Instruct** model, ensure your system meets the following minimum requirements:
+To run a Gaia node with the **Llama-3.2-3B-Instruct** model, ensure your system meets the following minimum requirements:

 - **CPU**: 4 cores
 - **RAM**: 8GB